 The Goreme open-air museum is perhaps the most popular attraction in the region after the infamous hot air balloons.
 The museum provides a perfect insight into how people used to live in these caves.

-For instance, one is called “the spider church”.
-Another is “the dark chapel”.
-The open-air museum can get very crowded during the summer months but is well worth a visit nonetheless.
+It was one of the first two UNESCO-protected sites in Turkey.
+The museum can get very crowded during the summer months but is well worth a visit nonetheless.

-Zip Around the Landscapes in an ATV
+Zip around the unique landscapes in an ATV

-If hiking and horseback riding aren’t your thing, a more fast-paced alternative is opting to explore the region by ATV.
+If hiking and horseback riding isn’t your thing, a more fast-paced alternative is opting to explore the region by ATV.
 It is possible to explore the “red zone” on an ATV tour.
-Alternatively, have a guide take you through the various fairy chimneys and other-worldly valleys that exist in the Goreme region.

-Book a Turkish Nights Experience
+Book a Turkish Nights experience

 When you are in Cappadocia, you will probably notice a lot of hotels and tour companies advertising a “Turkish Nights” experience.
 This is basically a dinner where you are served traditional Turkish delicacies as various shows and performances take place in order to give you an introduction to Turkish culture.

 Whirling dervishes and belly dances are just a few of the things to expect.
 Honestly, this is a little pricey and touristic.
-However, if this is your first time travelling in Turkey, it can be a nice introduction to the culture.

-Sleep in a Cave Hotel
+Sleep in a cave hotel

 There are literally hundreds of hotels in Cappadocia for you to choose from.
 Staying in a Cappadocia cave hotel is a wholly unique experience and you can enjoy luxury in Cappadocia without breaking the bank.